 Sacred valley with ancient temples, organic farms, and Bhutanese traditional culture

-What is the best time of year to visit attractions in Bhutan?
+When is the best season to visit attractions in Bhutan?

 March-May and September-November for clear skies, good weather, and major festivals.
 Paro Tshechu (spring) and Thimphu Tshechu (autumn) are world-class cultural events.